If we really want to get to the root cause of an issue, we need to be inquisitive.

 Full disclosure… Stephan and I have interacted a little previously when he generously reviewed my Systematising Satiety article after seeing that the carb+fat over consumption phenomenon was similar to what he had written about in his book.

-- demonisation of carbohydrate containing food (which can contain nutrients and can be very satiating if fat is excluded, and
+- the demonisation of carbohydrate-containing food (which can contain nutrients and can be very satiating if fat is excluded, and

 - excess consumption of refined fat in the absence of protein which is NOT satiating and leads to worsening diabesity in many people who follow it to the letter.